AARP and Refinery29 Take on Ageism in the Advertising Industry

 While it might seem like a mind-boggling case of barking up the wrong tree or, ahem, a total misallocation of marketing budgets, it’s symptomatic of a deeper societal problem.

-Marketers seek to seize upon our aspirations, and the assumption is we yearn to remain young regardless of age.
+Marketers seek to seize upon our aspirations, and the assumption is we yearn to remain young at all costs.
 Conventional marketing wisdom dictates featuring younger people in ads than the target audience and exploiting our insecurities to make us buy, of which ageing is one.

 Example of an ageist advertisement